10-Q 1 nrom_10q.htm FORM 10-Q nrom_10q.htm

 Depreciation and amortization

-Amortization of lease cost in excess of cash paid
+Amortization of lease costs in excess of cash paid

 Deferred income taxes